Eustahija Arsić: Style and themes

 Her works, published somewhat anachronistically, in 1814, 1816, and 1829, are entirely in keeping with the spirit of the Enlightenment.
 She refers frequently to the example of Dositej (Obradović), her model of a committed instructor of his people.

-Her writings are thoughtful, eloquent, serious and direct.
-They suggest an impressive mind and deep commitment at a time when it was quite unknown for a Serbian woman to be engaged in any kind of literary activity, let alone the promotion of other authors's works, while at the same time, producing her own opus.
+Her writings are serious and direct.
+They suggest a deep commitment at a time when it was quite unknown for a Serbian woman to be engaged in any kind of literary activity, let alone the promotion of other authors' works, while at the same time, producing her own opus.